-- A Plan which does not provide for Coordination of Benefits will pay its benefits first. - A Plan which covers a person other than as a dependent will pay its benefits before the Plan which covers the person as a dependent. - 3.
-When a child is covered by the Plans of both parents, unless they are divorced or legally separated, the Plan of the parent whose birthday occurs earlier in the Calendar Year, regardless of the year of birth, will pay first.
-However, if the Other Plan's Coordination of Benefits provisions do not use the parents' birthdays to determine which parent's Plan pays first, the Other Plan's provisions will make the determination. - 4.
-If a child's parents are divorced or legally separated, payment will be made: (a) under the Plan of the parent with custody before the Plan of the stepparent or of the parent without custody, or (b) under the Plan of a stepparent before the Plan of the parent without custody.
-However, if, by court decree, one parent is held responsible for the child's health care expenses, payment will be made first under the Plan of that parent. - 5.
-When the rules above do not apply, the Plan which has covered the person for the longer period of time will pay its benefit first.
-A new Plan is not established when coverage by one carrier is replaced within one day of that of another.
+- A plan which does not provide for Coordination of Benefits will pay its benefits first. - 2.
+A plan which covers a person other than as a dependent will pay its benefits before the plan which covers the person as a dependent. - 3.
+A plan which covers a person as a dependent spouse will pay its benefits before the plan which covers the person as a dependent child. - 4.
+When a child is covered by the plans of both parents, unless they are divorced or legally separated, the plan of the parent whose birthday occurs earlier in the Calendar Year, regardless of the year of birth, will pay first.
+However, if the Other Plan's Coordination of Benefits provisions do not use the parents' birthdays to determine which of the parents' plans pays first, the Other Plan's provisions will make the determination. - 5.
+If a child's parents are divorced or legally separated, payment will be made: (a) under the plan of the parent with custody before the plan of the stepparent or of the parent without custody, or (b) under the plan of a stepparent before the plan of the parent without custody.
+However, if, by court decree, one parent is held responsible for the child's health care expenses, payment will be made first under the plan of that parent.

+6. When the rules above do not apply, the plan which has covered the person for the longer period of time will pay its benefits first.
+A new plan is not established when coverage by one carrier is replaced within one day of that of another.